Achieving the golden Grail in solid tumor treatment

 1. Confirming mechanisms of tumor-resistance in tumor-bearing mice.

-This is crucial to raise the interest of and establish a co-development (or licensing) deal with big pharma to realize commercialization and clinical uptake of our IP-protected MDC technology.
+This is crucial to raise interest and establish a co-development (or licensing) deal with big pharma to realize commercialization and clinical uptake of our IP-protected MDC technology.

 Methodology